 - a.
 The team registration code in the upper right-hand corner, followed by an A for the Claimant Memorial, or an R for the Respondent memorial.
-For example, Team 555 would put the code 555A in the upper right-hand corner of its Claimant memorial: - b.
-The name of the forum before which the proceedings are being conducted: - c.
-The year of the Competition: - d.
-The name of the case: - e.
+For example, Team 555 would put the code 555A in the upper right-hand corner of its Claimant memorial; - b.
+The name of the forum before which the proceedings are being conducted; - c.
+The year of the Competition; - d.
+The name of the case; - e.
 The title of the memorial (either Memorial for Claimant or Memorial for Respondent).

 9.4.5.
-TABLE OF ABBREVIATIONS
+Table of Abbreviations

-ALL abbreviations used in the memorial must be included in the Table of Abbreviations.
+All abbreviations used in the memorial must be included in the Table of Abbreviations.
 This will include commonly used abbreviations, acronyms and marks such as %, &, UK, SIAC, etc. The Table of Abbreviations must be in an alphabetical order.

 9.4.6.
-INDEX OF AUTHORITIES
+Index of Authorities

-The Index of Authorities must List all the authorities cited in the memorial.
+The Index of Authorities must list all the authorities cited in the memorial.
 The Index must indicate the page number(s) and/or the paragraph number(s) of the memorial in which the authority is cited.
 The use of passim in place of specific page and/or paragraph number(s) is not sufficient.
 The Index of Authorities must be in an alphabetical order.

 9.4.7.
-STATEMENT OF FACTS
+Statement of Facts

 The Statement of Facts must contain a concise statement of the relevant facts of the dispute.
-As far as may be, the Statement of Facts should be Limited to the stipulated facts and Legitimate inferences which can be drawn from those facts.
+As far as may be, the Statement of Facts should be limited to the stipulated facts and legitimate inferences which can be drawn from those facts.

 9.4.8.
-ISSUES RAISED
+Issues Raised

-- a.
-In this section teams should present the Legal questions the Court is being called upon to decide in the context of the case.
-They must be presented as neutral questions, i.e. teams should not state their position on the questions raised in this section. - b.
-WhiLe each LegaL question might have further sub-questions, teams must state onLy the main LegaL questions in this section.
+- 9.4.8.1.
+In this section, teams should present the legal questions that the Court is being called upon to decide in the context of the case.
+They must be presented as neutral questions, i.e. teams should not state their position on the questions raised in this section. - 9.4.8.2.
+While each legal question might have further sub-questions, teams must state only the main legal questions in this section.

 9.4.9.
-ARGUMENTS ADVANCED & PRAYER
+Summary of Arguments